daitangio/vice-emu/README.md

 Wellcome to the  unofficial mirror of SVN trunk of VICE - the Versatile Commodore emulator!

-We take extra care to provide version tags and complete svn history dump.
+We take extra care to provide version tags and complete svn history dump on major releases.

-We update it on a daily basis, with a best effort schedule (no fault-tolerance in place right now, no SLA sorry :-)

 # Why